 All divers need to show proof of certification from an internationally recognized recreational diving Agency.

-You may be asked to show your logbook in addition to this.
+You may be asked to show your logbook for verification.

 Everyone must sign the Ocean Encounters Waiver prior to any diving activities.

 Junior Open Water divers

 Junior Open Water divers must be accompanied by a certified parent or legal guardian in the water during diving.
 Divers between the ages of 15-18 must be accompanied by an adult.